Electrostatics/apbs-rest/README.md

 ### Known Installation Issues
 - Helm versions < 2.15 will will not install with Kubernetes v1.16
 - Helm version 3.0 makes significant changes to the command line interface.
-This README will be updated to reflect it after its full release
+This README ~~will be~~ has been updated to reflect this.
 - During initial testing, issues were encountered when attempting to start Minikube with Hyper-V as the driver.
 Your mileage may vary, but VirtualBox has yet to exhibit any issues while launching Minikube (fingers crossed).
+    - [UPDATE] It seems recent versions of Minikube show improved compatibility with Windows Hyper-V, so going the Minikube route should be safe should you need Hyper-V for something else (such as Docker Desktop)

 Any additional issues discovered will be noted here.